 These shelves are a true DIYers dream.
 They require no tools, though you can use a hammer to gently tap the pins into the wall if you have trouble pushing them through.
 This is especially great for renters who don’t want to accumulate too many tools with more frequent moves.
 Each shelf also comes with its own sticky level to ensure everything looks straight when you’re finished.

-Here are the 3 easy steps to hanging your shelves in your apartment’s drywall.
+Easy steps to hanging shelves in your apartment

-Step 2: Push the steel pins into the drywall.
+After the level is up, push the steel pins into the drywall.
 You can use a hammer to tap them in if you need to.
-I did need to use a hammer—wasn’t strong enough to get them in on my own.
+I did need to use a hammer—wasn’t strong enough to get them in on my own 🙂

 Removing the floating shelves with minimal damage